The business of creativity (part 2)

 You know what?

 The main reason you’ve even heard of your favourite creatives is because they’ve found a way to be creative for a living.
 Otherwise, they’d be at some 9-to-5 job making 99% less art, because it’d only happen at night or when they could eek out time on the weekends.
+You know who they are because they’re profitable (which means they sell things).

 As I’ve mentioned, I love being a sell-out.
 It makes me so absolutely over-joyed that I can support myself and my family doing weird and helpful things online to make money.
 I wouldn’t trade it for anything, and it makes the hate easily worth bearing.
 Especially because I hear from people frequently that what they’ve bought from me has made a big difference.
 (On the contrary, the folks that gripe about what I create have never bought anything I’ve made.)